LouisRichard/SQLiteConnectionExample/IMG/README.md

 This folder only contains images for the Wiki.
+Nothing to worry about :)